California Transparency Statement

-To learn more about Tata Consumer Products responsible business practices, please visit http://www.tataglobalbeverages.com/sustainability which details our various social sustainability initiatives.
+To learn more about Tata Consumer Products responsible business practices, please visit https://www.tataconsumer products.com/sustainability which details our various social sustainability initiatives.
 It is Tata Consumer Products’ intent to inform its customers and other interested consumers of our initiatives to ensure that our supply chain is free of forced or trafficked labor.

 ¹J.R.D.
 Tata – Chairman, Tata Sons (1938-1991)